Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Ramsey Theory

 \subsection{Order Reduction}

-We will use fig \ref{R(4) reduction} as a reference picture.
+The goal of this section is to produce a method for reducing the problem of search for $K_4$-free colorings of $K_n$ from degree $4$ to degree $2$ so as to be made into a QUBO.
+We will use Fig.~\ref{R(4) reduction} as a reference picture.
 Consider the blue circles as edges, each representing one of the $6$ edges in a $K_4$.
 The yellow circles are ancillary variables which are added to aid in the order reduction.
 The green circles represent a QUBO term like the summand for the MCT QUBO.
 The MCT QUBO summand punishes if and only if all $3$ variables are the same.
-To see why the QUBO outlined in Fig. \ref{R(4) reduction} works, let us consider the different cases.
+To see why the QUBO outlined in Fig.~\ref{R(4) reduction} works, let us consider the different cases.
 First let us consider the monochromatic case.
 Assume without loss of generality that all $6$ edges, the blue circles, are colored blue like they are depicted.
-Now let us first consider the leftmost ``don't make all $3$ the same" green circle.
+Now let us first consider the leftmost ``do not make all $3$ the same" green circle.
 Since both the edges in the circle are blue, the ancillary bit must be red or else the left green circle's QUBO will output a $1$ rather than a $0$.
 The same logic holds similarly for the middle and right green circle.
 Thus all three ancillary bits are red.
 Thus the top green circle QUBO will output a $1$.
 Hence a monochromatic $K_4$ corresponds to at least a $1$.
 Now let us consider the other case.
 Without loss of generality suppose the leftmost blue circle is not equal to all the other edges in color and let us assume it is red.
 We know by assumptions one of the other edges is blue.
-First assume that blue edge lies in the middle or right circle.
+First assume that a blue edge lies in the middle or right circle.
 In this case the leftmost ancillary variable can be blue while the middle or right ancillary variable can be red which allows the QUBO to still output $0$.
 If it is not the case that a blue edge lies in the middle or right green circle, then they must all be red.
 Hence the middle and right ancillary variables are blue.
 Thus the blue edge must be in the left green circle.
 And so the left ancillary variable may be red without punishment.
 Thus the QUBO may still achieve $0$.
 Hence the QUBO may output a $0$ if and only if the edges are not monochromatic.

 We can make this reduction more efficient than stated.
 The primary downside of this order reduction method is the need for ancillary variables.
 And since there are currently three variables added for every $K_4$ in the graph, this leads to quite a large QUBO.
 Any reduction in variables can be helpful.
 The first idea will be to use how the $K_4$'s overlap as they can only overlap in specific ways.
 A $K_4$ overlap can involve $1, 2,$ or $3$ vertices which corresponds respectively to $0, 1$, or $3$ edge overlap.
 When there is a three edge overlap we can remove the need for one ancillary variable using the following method.